FreshOats/NFL_Data_Science/README.md

     After adding the data to SQL, the unnecessary columns were removed and the injuryrecord and playlist tables were joined and saved as a new table, Qualitative, since upon EDA it was noted that there would need to be substantial programmatic changes to those tables that would be ideal to do in transformation on Python prior to joining with the tracking data.

+    NOTE:  Body mass distribution; I came across an estimate that 30%-40% of the body mass is waist and below.
+Since NFL players have a lot more upper body bulk, I will be using the 30% estimate.
+This will be necessary in the calculation of torque of the upper body with respect to the lower body.

 #### Concussion.sql